mobeets/twitter-bot-bootstrap/README.md

 6. Test your bot locally.
     * Running ```python app.py``` should generate your tweets once every minute, or at whatever rate you set in ```app.py```.

-7. Push local changes to heroku and github.
+7. Commit and push local changes to heroku and github.
     * ```git push heroku master``` pushes all commits to heroku and starts up your app.
     * Your bot should now tweet as long as your heroku app is running (via the worker dyno).